“Race on Trial”: A Symposium on Constructing Identity in the Black Community to be Held Sept. 26

 The symposium is co-hosted by the Kent State University Department of Pan-African Studies and the Way of Mind and Body (WOMB) Community Center.
 The event will be held from 5-9 p.m. in Ritchie Hall, Lecture Hall (Room 214) and is free and open to the public.
 Refreshments and snacks will be provided.

 Invited panelists include:

-- Ishmail Al-Amin, community organizer and instructor at Kent State
+- Ishmail Al-Amin, community organizer and instructor, Kent State University

-- Denise Harrison, instructor, Department of English and Department of Pan-African Studies, Kent State
+- Denise Harrison, instructor, Department of English, Department of Pan-African Studies, Kent State University

 Action workshop organizers include:

 - DaMareo Cooper, lead organizer, Stand Up for Ohio

 Ritchie Hall is located at 225 Terrace Drive on the Kent campus.
 Visitor parking is available in the Kent State Student Center Visitor lot on Summit Street.

 For more information, contact the Department of Pan-African Studies at 330-672-2300.